Gin Lee: 2023–present: EEG Music

-Emperor Entertainment Group (EEG) announced the signing of Gin Lee on 11 January with a 15 second teaser video, after reports emerged that Gin Lee had signed with the record label in December.
+Emperor Entertainment Group (EEG) announced the signing of Lee on 11 January with a 15 second teaser video, after reports emerged that Lee had signed with the record label in December.
 She released the dance track "Dum Dum" on 12 January.
-"Dum Dum" is the first collaboration between Gin Lee and lyricist Wyman Wong.
+"Dum Dum" is the first collaboration between Lee and lyricist Wyman Wong.
 The single topped all five major charts in Hong Kong, and won Top 10 Song of the Year at the 2023 Ultimate Song Chart Awards.
-On 12 April, Gin Lee released "Trivial Matters of Us", an R&B song.
+On 12 April, Lee released "Trivial Matters of Us", an R&B song.
 On 6 July, the ballad "Attention" was released.
 "Attention is written by Terry Chui and Wyman Wong.
 The song received widespread success and again topped all five music charts in Hong Kong.
-Gin Lee released the single "Finally" on 25 September.
+Lee released the single "Finally" on 25 September.

-On 29 February 2024, Gin Lee released the house track "Diff."
+On 29 February 2024, Lee released the house track "Diff."
 On 20 March, she co-headlined 903 Lava Live concert, along with Fatboy, Jay Fung, and Jeremy Lee.

-In 2024, Gin Lee released songs themed around self-worth, including "Diff.", "Farewell to Gaslight," and "New Brand," all of which became 903-topping hits.
-Among them, "Diff." became Gin Lee's third number one song on five major radio stations in her career, while "P Plater" became a number one song on four major radio stations.
-Gin Lee also toured many universities and secondary schools to promote Cantonese song culture.
+In 2024, Lee released songs themed around self-worth, including "Diff.", "Farewell to Gaslight," and "New Brand," all of which became 903-topping hits.
+Among them, "Diff." became Lee's third number one song on five major radio stations in her career, while "P Plater" became a number one song on four major radio stations.
+Lee also toured many universities and secondary schools to promote Cantonese song culture.
 In November, she would perform the traditional Disney Christmas program "Disney Christmas Music Live!" for the first time at Hong Kong Disneyland.
-On December 28th, Gin Lee won the "Best Song" and "Best Female Singer Gold Award" at the 2024 Metro Radio Hit Awards for her song "P Plater".
-On January 1, 2025, Gin Lee received her first "Gold Award for Best Female Singer" at the 2024 Ultimate Song Chart Awards Presentation.
-On June 2, 2025, at the 46th Top Ten Chinese Gold Songs Awards Presentation, Gin Lee won the "Most Outstanding Female Pop Singer Award," becoming a grand slam winner of Hong Kong female singer awards for 2024.
+On December 28th, Lee won the "Best Song" and "Best Female Singer Gold Award" at the 2024 Metro Radio Hit Awards for her song "P Plater".
+On January 1, 2025, Lee received her first "Gold Award for Best Female Singer" at the 2024 Ultimate Song Chart Awards Presentation.
+On June 2, 2025, at the 46th Top Ten Chinese Gold Songs Awards Presentation, Lee won the "Most Outstanding Female Pop Singer Award," becoming a grand slam winner of Hong Kong female singer awards for 2024.

 On 22 February 2025, she released her eighth full-length studio album Leap of Faith.
 The album contains 11 tracks, along with two hidden tracks, including the Japanese single "Colourless" featuring VTuber Rio.